aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/katex.md

 A complete list of the supported LaTeX syntax is provided here: [LaTeX function support](https://khan.github.io/KaTeX/function-support.html).

 ## Inline Math

 The KaTeX extension uses `$` with markdown for inline equations.
 For example, `$y=ax+b$` produces the following: $y=ax+b$.

 ## Numbered Equations

 Number equations must be included within traditional latex begin and end equation.
-For example, the markdown in \ref{num-eqn} produces the following.
+For example, the markdown in [num-eqn] produces the following.

 \begin{equation}
 a^2+b^2=c^2